ll1t/minecraft-bds-ondemand-ec2/README.md

 6. Place the minecraft-bds installation you want to run into ./minecraft-bds folder.
 If you start with a fresh server, extract the archive to this folder, not into another subfolder.
 7. Make sure to keep the files minecraft-bds.service and run-bds.sh in the folder ./minecraft-bds/
 8. The remaining configuration can be found in ```config```.
 9. You will need to figure out how to update your dynamic DNS hostname.
 The provider I use allows me to send a HTTPS GET request with basic authentication to update the hostname.
-You will to adapt this to whatever your provider requires.
+You will need to adapt this to whatever your provider requires.
 Change ```update-dyndns.sh``` accordingly, it will not work as it is right now, as it contains placeholders instead of my provider's URL.

 ## Using it
 1. ```run.sh``` to deploy and run the server